Harvey Pekar: Critical writing

 Pekar was an assiduous record collector as well as a freelance book, comic, and jazz critic, writing mainly about significant figures from jazz's golden age but also championing out-of-mainstream artists such as Scott Fields, Fred Frith and Joe Maneri.
 He published his first criticism in The Jazz Review in 1959.
 Pekar wrote hundreds of articles for DownBeat, JazzTimes, The Village Voice, and The Austin Chronicle; as well as liner notes for Verve Records and other labels.

+Pekar occasionally combined his music writing with his comics writing: during the period 1992–1996, he and Joe Sacco created a series of comics strips for The Village Voice primarily about jazz — the people who played it and the people who lived it.
+These strips were reformatted and collected in American Splendor: Music Comics, published by Dark Horse in 1997.

 Pekar occasionally wrote criticism about the work of other comics creators.
 For instance, he famously saw Art Spiegelman's use of animals in Maus as potentially reinforcing stereotypes.
 Pekar was also disdainful of Spiegelman's overwhelmingly negative portrayal of his father in Maus, calling him disingenuous and hypocritical for such a portrayal in a book that presents itself as objective.
 Pekar furthermore wrote that Maus' portrayal of Poles is unbalanced — that, while some Poles are seen as helping Jews, they are often shown doing so for self-serving reasons.
 From 1986 to 1990, Pekar had a regular column in the comics anthology Weirdo called "Harvey Sez," in which he wrote about the contemporary comics scene.

 He reviewed literary fiction in the Review of Contemporary Fiction.
 Pekar won awards for his essays broadcast on public radio.